 Day 11:Depart Paro

-After early breakfast, your tour guide from Access Bhutan Tours & Treks ( Bhutan travel agent) will see you off at the Paro airport for flight to onward destinations.
+After early breakfast, your tour guide from Bhutan All Seasons Tours & Treks ( Bhutan travel agent) will see you off at the Paro airport for flight to onward destinations.